 Steps to Avoid Viruses & Malware

 1. Install Anti-Virus Software – This should not even have to be listed because if you don’t have any anti-virus software installed, you’re asking for trouble!
-If your reason for not installing anti-virus software is because it’s too expensive, then that can reason can be shot down because there are several free anti-virus programs out there that are considered better than commercial software packages.
-Here are two of the most popular ones:
+If your reason for not installing anti-virus software is because it’s too expensive, then that reason can be shot down because there are several free anti-virus programs out there that are considered better than commercial software packages.
+Here are some of the most popular ones:

 Avira – Avira has a free version that was ranked #3 in 2014 for detecting viruses.